maverickccie/3030Duet/README.md

 ### CNCKitchen

-I used this his guide to move the Duet: https://www.cnckitchen.com/blog/prusa-mk25s-duet-3-mini-5-conversion
+I used this his guide to move to the Duet V3 mini: https://www.cnckitchen.com/blog/prusa-mk25s-duet-3-mini-5-conversion

 Dude you rock!!!!!